 Specialist in Education (Ed.
 S.) Program

-Individually prescribed degree program typically thirty-six (36) semester-hours beyond the Master's to include a six-semester-hour specialist's project.
-The Educational Specialist Degree in Educational Administration is an advanced professional degree involving a minimum of 36 semester hours of study beyond the Master's Degree.
+Educational Specialist Degree in Educational Administration is an advanced professional degree involving a minimum of 36 credit hours of study beyond the Master's Degree, including a 6-credit hour specialist project.
 The degree is designed primarily for those planning to enter the school principalship or other administrative/supervisory positions.

 Eligibility for Admission